UW-Madison-DSI/HFExplorer/README.md

 - [Flask](https://flask.palletsprojects.com/en/2.3.x/installation/)

-Flask is used for the back end web services.
+Flask is a Python framework that is used for the back end web services.

 ```
 pip install Flask